alexpreynolds/react-seqlogo/README.md

 ## Issues

-At this time, there are still rendering problems with protein sequence logos.
+At this time, there are rendering problems with residues in protein sequence logos.

-Also, not all features of [WebLogo 3](http://weblogo.threeplusone.com/) are yet supported.
-Future versions may offer support for alternate units such as probability density and nats, error bars, logo range subsets and offsets, and background composition correction.
+Also, not all features of [WebLogo 3](http://weblogo.threeplusone.com/) are supported.
+Future versions may add support for alternate units such as probability density and nats, error bars, logo range subsets and offsets, and background composition correction.